Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Output

 * Dictionary with the selected position as a key and the tiprack defined as a value.
+For example:

-For example {3: opentrons_96_tiprack_300ul}
+  	{3: opentrons_96_tiprack_300ul}

 ### Summary of functioning